 Many organizations run comprehensive classes that review everything a babysitter needs to know, from how to handle bedtime to communicating with parents.
 You may be able to find local courses at a nearby hospital or library.
 You can also look into the ones offered by the Red Cross and Safe Sitter.

-The Red Cross offers Babysitting Basics, which is geared toward babysitters ages 11 to 15.
+The Red Cross offers Babysitting Basics, which is geared toward babysitters ages 11 and older.
 Its Advanced Child Care Training is for teen and adult sitters (age 16 and older).
 They offer similar content but are taught in slightly different ways for the separate age groups.
 Both courses can be taken online, if there isn’t one offered near you.

 If you want to take your babysitting business beyond caring for the children of family members, friends and neighbors — for example, you want to list with an agency, get high-profile clients, aspire to be a nanny or run a day care one day — you may want to take things to the next level.
 Here are some of those next-level opportunities to consider.